What Types of Businesses Need a Commercial Contract Bond?

 As the obligee of the payment bond, the transportation company could be protected from having to pay twice if it pays the vehicle manufacturer but the vehicle manufacturer does not pay the seat manufacturer for goods provided.
 If the seat manufacturer is not paid, it might sue the transportation company for payment.
 The payment bond is there to guarantee this payment.

-With more than 100 years in the surety business, Travelers’ deep understanding of the individual needs of a broad variety of commercial contractors’ businesses, and the complex, myriad contract provisions and financial documents involved can be a strong advantage for any bond client.
+With more than 100 years in the surety business, Travelers has a deep understanding of the individual needs of a broad variety of commercial contractors’ businesses and the complex, myriad contract provisions and financial documents involved, which can be a strong advantage for any bond client.
 Our unique expertise means our commercial contract underwriters write bonds for clients that traditional construction contract underwriters often turn away.

 Contact an independent agent today for more answers to your bond questions and to discuss how Travelers can help meet your needs.